DungeonMaestro215/CSSWorkshop2024/README.md

 Repository for the Summer 2024 CSS Computer Science Workshop

 ## Overview
-This is a Computer Science workshop lasting five weeks during the Summer of 2024 as part of the CSS program.
+This is a Computer Science workshop lasting five weeks during the Summer of 2024 as part of the CSS Summer EXCELerator program.

 ## Resources
 ![QR Code for this repository](images/qrcode.png)